You Learned to Hold It All Together

 A Little More About Me

-Before becoming a therapist, I spent 11 years teaching high school and 7 years as a school counselor.
-Working with teens and families gave me a front-row seat to how stress and early wounds shape us long before we even have language for it.
-That experience still guides my work today, especially my ability to meet people where they are.
+Before opening my private practice, I spent 11 years teaching high school and 7 years working as a school counselor.
+Those years gave me a front-row seat to how stress, pressure, and early relational wounds shape us over time.

 EMDRIA-Certified Therapist